How to Write a Song and Produce Music: A Step-by-Step Guide

 Step-by-step guide: How to write songs for beginners

-Creating your own song can be daunting, especially if you've never done it before.
+Creating your own song can be daunting, especially if you’ve never done it before.
+Many songwriters write a few songs regularly to develop their skills.
 However, anyone can do it with a little creativity and perseverance.

 So, where do you start with the songwriting process?